flavienbwk/azure-spending-limits/README.md

     - Create two **Alert conditions** :
       1. Type _Actual_ à 80% du budget
       2. Type _Actual_ à 100% du budget
+      3. Type _Forecast_ à 110% du budget (reminder : the actual cost is not the real-time one)
     - Add your email address as **Alert recipients**
     - Click **Create**.